hande-qmc/hande/documentation/manual/input/calcs/old_input.rst

     Perform a semi-stochastic calculation.
 The deterministic space is created by reading in determinants from an HDF5 file produced using the **write_determ_space** option.

+    The filename will be of the form SEMI.STOCH.x.H5, where x is the file id.
+    By default, x will be the smallest available id of all existing files.
+    However, a particular id can be chosen using the **read** option.
 **semi_stoch_iteration** *iter*
     Turn the semi-stochastic algorithm on at iteration number *iter*.
 **semi_stoch_shift_start** *iter*